Associate Professor of Law

 Legal Writing, Persuasion Science, Technology and Innovation, Environmental Law, Insurance Law

-Joe's research and teaching focuses on legal writing, persuasion science, technology and innovation, environmental law, and insurance law.
-Joe is currently developing a pilot project in partnership with leading legal tech and innovation experts across the globe.
+Joe's research and teaching focus on legal writing, persuasion science, and technology and innovation.
+Joe is developing a project in partnership with leading legal tech and innovation experts across the globe.
 The project aims to train law students and lawyers how to leverage cutting-edge technology and innovation in their practice.
 Joe also founded and runs the Pro Se Bootcamp, a project that trains pro se litigants how to navigate the legal system.

 Joe holds positions in each of the legal writing organizations, including the Legal Writing Institute, the Association of Legal Writing Directors, and the Legal Writing Section of A.A.L.S.
 His work has been featured in publications like the Kentucky Law Journal, the New Mexico Law Review, the University of Virginia Environmental Law Journal, and others.

 In the News

 June 16, 2020ABA Journal